Chapter 1 : The Boy is an Idiot.

 “You’re pregnant?”
 Lucy said, clutching her pillow in alarm.

 “Aunt Muriel’s dead?”
 Al guessed, looking hopeful.
 His face fell when I shook my head.
-I swear, that lady is going to outlive Dumbledore.
+I swear, that lady is going to live longer than Dumbledore.

 “You got fired?”
 Ivy offered, sounding slightly saner and more reasonable than my other two friends.